PradeepIITMBS/TDS-PROJECT-1/README.md

 - I used the GitHub API to scrape users located in Singapore with over 100 followers, as well as their 500 most recently pushed repositories and carried out analysis for finding solution and interesting insight.
 - The most interesting insight was that **JavaScript** and **Python** were the most commonly used programming languages, however **TypeScript** is having high trend among these users.
-- Developers looking to gain visibility should consider creating more public repositories in most common/ trending language to increase their followers.
+- Developers looking to gain visibility should consider creating more public repositories in most common/ trending language to increase their followers/ stargazers.

 ### Process and Result